-Focus Methods Due Date Destination Data The school will use destination measures provided by the DfE to assess how successfully their students make the transition into the next stage of their education or training, or into employment.
-Ongoing Mock Interviews End of day paper survey to find out how students performed in their interview Aug 2023 Parent Needs Regular surveys at parents evening to ensure we get parental input for each student.
-On going Student Needs End of year survey to understand how well we met our students' needs and to identify improvements.
-Aug 2023 Staff Needs End of year survey to measure careers integration and identify changes for next academic year.
-Aug 2023 Business Engagement End of year survey to understand how we can improve our relationships with local businesses.
-Aug 2023 Careers Programme Review Year-end review of how well the school has delivered the careers programme, summarising the feedback from stakeholders.
-Aug 2023
+Focus Methods Due Date 1.
+The school will use destination measures provided by the DfE to assess how successfully their students make the transition into the next stage of their education or training, or into employment.
+Ongoing

+3. Parent Needs Regular surveys at parents evening to ensure we get parental input for each student.
+July 2025 4.
+Student Needs Student voice completed during each QA to understand how well we met our students' needs and to identify improvements.
+Ongoing 5.
+Staff Needs End of year survey to measure careers integration and identify changes for next academic year.
+Aug 2024 7.
+Careers Programme Review Year-end review of how well the school has delivered the careers programme, summarising the feedback from stakeholders.
+Ongoing